gvanderploeg/crowd-shibboleth-filter/README.md

 Add apiClientAccessTokenFilter to the filter chain line that was added before:

-    /crowd/plugins/servlet/ssocookie=httpSessionContextIntegrationFilter,logoutFilter,apiClientAccessTokenFilter,authenticationProcessingFilter,authenticationProcessingShibbolethFilter,securityContextHolderAwareRequestFilter,anonymousProcessingFilter,exceptionTranslationFilter,filterInvocationInterceptor
+    /plugins/servlet/ssocookie=httpSessionContextIntegrationFilter,logoutFilter,apiClientAccessTokenFilter,authenticationProcessingFilter,authenticationProcessingShibbolethFilter,securityContextHolderAwareRequestFilter,anonymousProcessingFilter,exceptionTranslationFilter,filterInvocationInterceptor

 ### Quirks

 * All users in Crowd's internal db should be able to login to Crowd, to let the ShibbolethSSOFilter work. (why?)
 * The name of Crowd's internal db is hardcoded in ShibbolethSSOFilter
-* All dependencies of crowd-conext-plugin have to be copied to /crowd/webapp/WEB-INF/lib/ (unzip crowd-conext-jar, copy META-INF/lib/*)
-* Shibbolethfilter jar (and all deps, by using the jar-with-dependencies from target/) has to be copied to classpath manually
+* Shibbolethfilter jar (and all deps, by using the jar-with-filtered-dependencies from target/) has to be copied to classpath manually
 * Cookie domain of Crowd has to be set (Console -> Administration -> Cookie domain)

 ## Development